12 Ways to Incorporate Types of Chocolate Into Your Wedding

 Chocolate Pies Wedding Tartlets | Hill City Bride

-Mini tartlets can be topped with fruit or 100% dark chocolate bars shavings.
+Mini tartlets can be topped with fruit or 100% dark chocolate bar shavings.

-8. Add chocolate frosted to your donut bar.
+8. Add chocolate frosting to your donut bar.

 If you are already considering a donut bar as a wedding cake alternative, all you have to do is add chocolate frosted (a plain donut with chocolate frosting) or chocolate cake glazed (a chocolate donut covered in clear glaze) to your list, and voila!
 It’s as simple as that.